microsoftarchive/Learn-LTI/TROUBLESHOOTING.md

 ## For issues with the guides and tool

-For any and all issues, please raise a [GitHub issue](https://github.com/microsoft/Learn-LTI/issues/new?WT.mc_id=learnlti-github-cxa) so we can help you!
+For any and all issues, please raise a [GitHub issue](https://github.com/microsoft/Learn-LTI/issues/new?WT.mc_id=learnlti-github-cxa) so we can help you

 ## General Deployment Issues